koppen/mentalized/source/_posts/2002-06-06-yum-this-spam-is-fresh.markdown

 categories:
 - technology
 ---
 We all know them, and we hate them all: E-mails in your inbox advertising everything from "Get rich in 5 minutes"-schemes to penis-enlargements and "free" busty blondes.
-Now I wouldn't mind any of those things, but I do mind the advertisments for them polluting my inbox.

 Unfortunatly I am a gullible fool and have a tendency to post my e-mail address all over the internet and sign up for all kinds of services.
 "Oooh, become a user - click-clickety-click-submit".
 Heck, I like people being able to get in touch with me, even people I do not know, but I do not want to have to scuffle through myriads of spammails to find the one interesting mail that day.